rokbenko/ai-playground/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/README.md

 #### Chat #21

 > [!NOTE]
 > There were multiple conversations before that.
 It might have been chat #31 or #41, as the Python script was tested extensively before running the final version.
-At the time, there were dozens of messages stored in PostgreSQL, but PostgreSQL returned all messages (i.e., 11) that met a specified similarity threshold (i.e., `0.25`), as seen below.
+At the time, there were dozens of messages stored in PostgreSQL, but PostgreSQL returned all messages (i.e., 11) that met a specified similarity threshold (i.e., having a cosine similarity greater than `0.75`), as seen below.

 > User:<br>
 > What's my name?<br>